ssoonmi/05-20-Lecture-Notes/W5D3/Lecture_Notes.md

 * Postconditions cannot be weakened in a subtype
 * Invariants of the supertype must be preserved in a subtype

 Curtis shares an example of a *Square* class that is derived (incorrectly, per the Liskov Substitution Principle) from a *Rectangle* class, as the *Square* class sets the parent *Rectangle* width and heigth to the same value.
-The *square* class is the refactored as an independent class, so that it can have a `setSide` method that reflects its squareness without altering two dimensions on the *Rectangle* class.
+The *square* class is theN refactored as an independent class, so that it can have a `setSide` method that reflects its squareness without altering two dimensions on the *Rectangle* class.

 Curtis closes with:
 * **classes** are about *behavior*